symfony-cmf/symfony-cmf-docs/contributing/code.rst

 The Symfony2 CMF team follows all the rules and guidelines of the core Symfony2 `development process`_.

+When creating Pull Requests, please follow the Symfony `Submitting a Patch`_ guidlines.

 Resources / Links
 -----------------